 Climate change affects coastal systems through rising mean and extreme sea levels, causing damages through temporary flooding and losses due to permanent submergence of land.
 To assess these impacts, climate scenarios have to be complemented by sea-level-rise projections.
-While the information about thermal expansion and dynamical changes of sea level is provided by the four GCMs considered, contributions from mountain glaciers and ice sheets have to be added from other sources, which introduces a further dimension of uncertainty (see section 5).
+While the information about thermal expansion and dynamical changes of sea level is provided by the four GCMs considered, contributions from mountain glaciers and ice sheets have to be added from other sources, which introduces a further dimension of uncertainty (see Section 5).
 The uncertainty range introduced is substantial and a least on equal footing with the climate model and scenario uncertainty (e.g. Kopp et al. 2014).
-To reflect this aspect we include an additional scenario dimension in the scenario design for this sector and sample this by providing projections for the median and 5th and 95th percentiles of the contributions from ice sheets and mountain glaciers to sea-level rise.
+To reflect this aspect, we include an additional scenario dimension in the scenario design for this sector and sample this by providing projections for the median and 5th and 95th percentiles of the contributions from ice sheets and mountain glaciers to sea-level rise.
 One aspect specific to the coastal-systems sector is that impacts are extremely non-linear in and sensitive to adaptation.
 Impacts without adaptation are 2-3 orders of magnitudes higher than those with adaptation (Hinkel et al. 2014).
 This leads to the circumstance that the regions with the highest infrastructure damages under the scenarios without adaptation are actually the regions least vulnerable to sea-level rise, because it is highly cost-efficient and standard practise to protect those regions against sea-level rise.
 Scenarios including adaptation are therefore added to the protocol to provide projections of climate change risks including adaptation potentials.

-Those models that do not account for varying societal conditions (population, GDP, protection levels etc.) should keep these fixed at year 2005 levels throughout the simulations (2005soc scenario in Group 1 (dashed line in Figure 1 a) + rcp26soc or rcp60soc scenario in Group 2).
+Those models that do not account for varying societal conditions (population, GDP, protection levels etc.) should keep these fixed at year 2005 levels throughout the simulations (2005soc scenario in Group 1 (dashed line in Figure 1) + rcp26soc or rcp60soc scenario in Group 2).
 They only need to run the first pre-industrial period of Experiment I (1661-1860).
 Group 3 runs only refer to models that are able to represent future changes in societal conditions.

-Climate & CO2 scenario Climate & CO 2 scenarios picontrol Pre-industrial climate (year specific for the entire period 1661-2299). historical Historical climate and CO 2 concentration. rcp26 Future climate and CO 2 concentration from RCP2.6. rcp60 Future climate and CO 2 concentration from RCP6.0. rcp85 Future climate and CO 2 concentration from RCP8.5.
-Human influence & land-use scenarios 1860soc Pre-industrial society and protection.
-2005soc Representation of fixed year 2005 society and protection.
+Climate & CO 2 scen arios picontrol Pre-industrial climate (year specific for the entire period 1661-2299). historical Historical climate and CO 2 concentration. rcp26 Future climate and CO 2 concentration from RCP2.6. rcp60 Future climate and $CO_2$ concentration from RCP6.0. rcp85 Future climate and CO 2 concentration from RCP8.5.
+Human influence & a land-use scenarios 1860soc Pre-industrial society and protection.
+2005soc Representation of fixed year 2005 society and protection. ssp2soc Varying society and protection according to SSP2.
+2100ssp2soc Representation of fixed year 2100 society and protection according to SSP2.